 I was very lucky some years ago to make 4 films in Israel.
 The food, country and people were truly amazing.
 I Cooked all over from the Dead Sea to the Judean hills to Jaffa, home of the famous orange.
-In Jaffa we tasted 3 very different houmous offerings all delicious at the Ali Karavan restaurant, that’s all they sell.
+In Jaffa, we tasted 3 very different houmous offerings, all delicious at the Ali Karavan restaurant.
+That's all they sell.
 It was not until I tasted the real deal that I realised how far off the mark we are here in the UK.
-Here is my version of what I learnt in Israel, oh a serve warm, as they say taste the difference.
+Here is my version of what I learnt in Israel, oh and serve warm, as they say, taste the difference.

 - 4 tsp baking soda

 - 6 garlic cloves, finely pasted

 - salt and freshly ground black pepper, freshly milled

 - 1 large lemon, juice